SWE-JSAM/python-pychilddraw/README.md

 PyChilddraw
 =========
 PyChildDraw is a gamine clone see http://gnunux.info/projets/gamine This is a total re-implementation but now in python.
-Most of the game assets are from gamine that is under GPL license.
+All the sound assets are from gamine that is under GPL license.
+The pencils are drawn by Lisa Boman

 ## Background
 My daughter liked Gamine but I was not able to install it under my Linux distribution.
 To solve this I ported Gamine Python using Pygame.